Preventing the Spread of Measles

 Measles is a highly contagious respiratory illness that can be prevented with vaccination.
 Medical complications from the measles can have serious health effects and cause death in vulnerable populations.

-In response to measles outbreaks in Texas and New Mexico, the CDC issued a Health Alert Network Health Advisory on March 7, 2025, to notify clinicians, public health officials, and potential travelers about exposure risks and provide contagious disease prevention recommendations.
+In 2024, measles outbreaks were reported worldwide, including in the U.S. From Jan.
+1 to March 6, 2025, 222 measles cases were confirmed in 12 states: Alaska, California, Florida, Georgia, Kentucky, New Jersey, New Mexico, New York, Pennsylvania, Rhode Island, Texas, and Washington.
+In response to measles outbreaks in Texas and New Mexico, including two deaths, the Centers for Disease Control and Prevention (CDC) issued a Health Alert Network Health Advisory on March 7, 2025, to notify clinicians, public health officials, and potential travelers about exposure risks and provide contagious disease prevention recommendations.

 Exposure Risk